 This has been a season to forget for Barcelona.
-The Catalan club have endured tough times on and off the pitch in 2013-14 and on a sunny Saturday at Camp Nou, their hopes of ending the campaign with a major trophy finally flickered out.
+The Catalan club has endured tough times on and off the pitch in 2013-14 and on a sunny Saturday at Camp Nou, its hopes of ending the campaign with a major trophy finally flickered out.

 In the second period, Alexis Sanchez converted after a wonderful move which ended with a precise pass by substitute Cesc Fabregas for Pedro, whose blocked shot fell to his fellow forward and was rifled into the corner by the former Udinese man.

-It had been a siesta-like performance from Barcelona for much of the afternoon and in the end, they paid the price for their profligacy.
-Worse than the result, however, was what it means as Barca's Liga hopes went from slim from before kick-off to virtually non-existent now.
+It had been a siesta-like performance from Barcelona for much of the afternoon and in the end, the Catalans paid the price for their profligacy.
+Worse than the result, however, was what it means as Barca's Liga hopes went from slim from before kickoff to virtually non-existent now.

 |BARCA HOPES FADE: LA LIGA AFTER SATURDAY'S DRAW WITH GETAFE|

 Martino is in no way solely to blame, however, in what has been a sorry season the Catalan club.
 The Argentine inherited a successful squad but witth notable shortcomings and was forced to work with what he had, while off-pitch problems have rocked the Blaugrana this term.